Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme

 These details are required for the road manager to assess your application.

 Step 3 - In the ‘Travel details’ section, enter the requested period.
 Based on the Scheme, the period cannot exceed 12 months.
-Input the 'Description of load' as 'Drought commodity.'
+Input the 'Description of load' as one of the following options:

 Step 4 - Navigate to the ‘Route’ section of the application.
 Select the ‘Route type' as 'Area'.